samuelmh/atom-smh_kate_theme-syntax/README.md

-# atom-smh_kate_theme-syntax
+# Atom SMH Kate syntax theme

-Samuel M.H.'s Kate theme
+A Kate-Based syntax theme for Atom by Samuel M.H.